fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/tQ985/) to edit the above gauge.

-## Configure tick marks and tick values
+## Configure Tick Marks and Tick Values

 Use the following attributes to configure the tick marks and tick values: